vippsas/vipps-epayment-api/api-guide/getting-started.md

 ### Notification Events

-If you are not dependent on getting the payment result immediately you may also use notification events to receive the payment status update via our [Notification Webhooks](./how-to-setup-notification-webhooks.md) service.
+If you are not dependent on getting the payment result immediately you may also use notification events to receive the payment status update via our [Notification Webhooks](how-to-setup-notification-webhooks.md) service.
 While we aim to deliver these event updates within a few seconds of the user completing the payment this service has an eventual delivery guarantee rather than immediate delivery.

 > Note: this means we may deliver the same message several times to verify successful delivery, use the `pspReference` field for duplicate delivery checking.

-If you use the notification service you will receive events in the same format as those in the array list returned from the [Get Payment Events](../TODO.md) endpoint.
+If you use the notification service you will receive events in the same format as those in the array list returned from the [Get Payment Events][get-payment-event-log-endpoint] endpoint.

 For example a successful authentication event would look like